A blog of two halves

 New players struggling

 Transfer policy now seems to fall under our new CEO Christian Nourry.
 Nourry, who is 26, describes himself as a 'sports-minded' CEO.
-His background is in sports consultancy mostly on the money side He specializes in advising investors who want to buy a club.
+His background is in sports consultancy mostly on the money side.
+He specialises in advising investors who want to buy a club.
 Effectively he now seems to be both CEO and Director of Football at QPR.
 Judging by his performance at the recent fan forum at Loftus Road, he clearly is an articulate and confident young man.
 Videos from players were slickly cued in.
-It was run like a company AGM - almost like a pitch to shareholders.
+It was run like a company AGM almost like a pitch to shareholders.
 But then that's what he does.
 What he hasn't done before is run a football club.

 Under Nourry, the club has decided to adopt a new data-driven approach to signing players.
 You identify players who seem on the face of it to represent good value for money, sign them, hope to develop and nurture them for a few years and then sell them on for a profit.
 For those who've seen the film it's the 'Moneyball' approach to football.
 Brentford are the brilliant exponents of this.
 It's a pattern that's great on paper, harder to put into practice.